-• All marketable assets in our custodian accounts with CAISSA access will be valued for billing purposes as the average of the values for the prior month on a daily basis.

-• All assets in CAISSA custody or outside assets (such as SARA real estate) will be valued as of the last day of the month due to intra-month valuation issues that could widely skew numbers.
+- All marketable assets in our custodian accounts with CAISSA access will be valued for billing purposes as the average of the values for the prior month on a daily basis. - All assets in CAISSA custody or outside assets (such as SARA real estate) will be valued as of the last day of the month due to intra-month valuation issues that could widely skew numbers.

 Asset-based portfolio management fees are withdrawn directly from the client's accounts with client's written authorization on monthly basis.
 Clients may select the method in which they are billed.
 Fees are paid in advance.
-For all asset-based fees paid in advance, the fee refunded will be equal to the balance of the fees collected in advance minus the daily rate times the number of days elapsed in the billing period less the required 30 day notice up to and including the day of termination.
+Either party may terminate at any time, with 30 days of written notice.
+Clients may terminate their contracts without penalty, for full refund, within 5 business days of signing the advisory contract.
+For all asset-based fees paid in advance, the fee refunded will be equal to the balance of the fees collected in advance minus the daily rate times the number of days elapsed in the billing period.

 As described in Item 4 above, for the automated investment program, clients do not pay fees to SPT or brokerage commissions or other fees to CS&CO. as part of the Program.
 Schwab does receive other revenues in connection with the Program.
-Brokerage arrangement are further described below in Item 12 Brokerage Practices.
+Brokerage arrangements are further described below in Item 12 Brokerage Practices.